Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 In this guide you got a custom single-page application powered by a custom API powered by Snowflake.
 You also learned how Snowflake scales workloads vertically and horizontally.

 If you'd like to learn more, look through the code to see how we built the API endpoints.
 After you are comfortable on how the application works, you can modify the load tests and endpoints to see how changes affect performance and results.
-I would suggest you try to create materialized views for all the endpoints to get the maxiumum performance you can as well as edit the load tests for other customer scenarios.
+I would suggest you try to create materialized views for all the endpoints to get the maximum performance you can as well as edit the load tests for other customer scenarios.

 ### What We've Covered
 - Configure and Run a custom single-page application and API powered by Snowflake